tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 a DTLS endpoint that receives a record larger than its advertised limit MAY either generate a fatal "record_overflow" alert or discard the record.

-Clients SHOULD advertise the `record_size_limit` extension, even if they have no need to limit the size of records.
-This allows servers to advertise a limit at their discretion.
+Endpoints SHOULD advertise the `record_size_limit` extension, even if they have no need to limit the size of records.
+For clients, this allows servers to advertise a limit at their discretion.
+For servers, this allows clients to know that their limit will be respected.
 If this extension is not negotiated, endpoints can send records of any size permitted by the protocol or other negotiated extensions.

 Endpoints MUST NOT send a `record_size_limit` extension with a value smaller than 64.
 An endpoint MUST treat receipt of a smaller value as a fatal error and